Spring Semester ProgrammeRethinking Living

 Dates TBC - January-May 2017

 The Semester Programme is a full-time 15-week studio-based course open to undergraduate and graduate students from around the world.
-The programme is integrated with the AA’s undergraduate history and theory seminars and media studies courses, and is designed to allow transferable study credits and the AA School awards a Certificate of Completion.
+The programme is integrated with the AA’s undergraduate history and theory seminars and media studies courses, and is designed to allow transferable study credits.
+On finishing the course students will receive a Certificate of Completion from the AA School.

 1) Please see the entrance requirements and English language requirements below.

 2) If you meet the requirements you can apply to the programme by submitting the following:

 - Completed PDF application form

 - A4 Portfolio consisting of 20 sheets that demonstrates your range of skills

 - Academic transcripts in English